 Figure 6: Schematic layout of segment and break section arrangements of each of the LCLS-II-HE undulators.
-9 new SXR undulators have been added, the self-seeding chicance moved, and the last 4 (rather than 3) slots are left open.
+9 new SXR undulators have been added and the self-seeding chicance has been moved.

 The new SXR lattice parameters are listed in Table 1.
 The cell length and break length are unchanged but populating the new cells requires adding additional components.